 Manufacturing defects are a common basis for products liability cases.
 If one consumer’s propane barbeque blows up when first lit, it’s pretty clear that there is a manufacturing defect in the product.
 A design-based case could arise if an entire run of barbeques had the same problem because of a flaw in the design of the item.
 In either case, the victim needs to show that the defect existed when it came into his or her hands and that that defect caused the injuries in question.

 Almost every product might be the subject of a products liability case, but some particular items seem to come up over and over again.
-Chemicals and other materials, including asbestos, are commonly blamed for worker injuries.
+Chemicals and other materials, including asbestos, are commonly blamed for workers’ injuries.
 Firearm manufacturers have faced lawsuits by victims of faulty weapons and of shootings.
-Machinery and tools are frequent subjects (for example, when a homeowner is injured by an automatic garage door or a snowblower).
+Machinery and tools are frequent subjects (for example, when a homeowner is injured by an automatic garage door or a snowblower) as well.
 Medical products and devices may cause problems, and “lemon” cars have been the subject of products liability suits.
 One of the most common targets is tobacco, under a variety of legal theories; more recently, fast food has come under scrutiny.

 As in other personal injury cases, if a products liability victim proves his or her case, the manufacturer or other responsible party will pay damages, which may include: